 On what grounds can a will be contested?

-There are a number of grounds on which eligible claimants may contest a will, either prior to entering the probate process or after probate has been granted.
+There are some grounds on which eligible claimants may contest a will, either before entering the probate process or after probate has been granted.

-Under the law, claimants have cause to challenge a will under a number of circumstances.
+Under the law, claimants have cause to challenge a will under several circumstances.
 Every will is different, so it should be noted that whether a will can be legally challenged is often questionable, requiring substantial effort to interpret.
-The experienced estate dispute lawyers at Stephens & Holman can provide a no fee, no obligation case evaluation to determine whether your claim is likely to meet the requirements necessary to contest a will.
+The experienced estate dispute lawyers at Stephens & Holman can provide a no-fee, no-obligation case evaluation to determine whether your claim is likely to meet the requirements necessary to contest a will.
 The probate court will determine if your claim satisfies the following conditions for contesting a will:

 Can a will be contested after probate?

 A will can be contested even after the probate process has been completed and is deemed legally valid by the courts.
-To challenge all or part of a will’s provisions, beneficiaries can do so with aclaim of variance after probate is complete.
-Variances are likely to be granted when the intent of a will or any of its provisions are difficult to interpret, or when high value assets are distributed.
+To challenge all or part of a will’s provisions, beneficiaries can do so with a claim of variance after probate is complete.
+Variances are likely to be granted when the intent of a will or any of its provisions is difficult to interpret or when high-value assets are distributed.
 Claims of variance can also be made when the deceased individual’s mental status is suspected to have been compromised during the will’s drafting.

 Variance claims are more likely to be accepted by the courts if the executor has not already commenced the settlement process.
-Contests based on mental incapacity or undue influence are most likely to be accepted if assets were transferred to existing heirs prior to the deceased’s passing.
+Contests based on mental incapacity or undue influence are most likely to be accepted if assets were transferred to existing heirs before the deceased’s passing.

 There are several ways a will can be invalidated by the courts.
-Three primary reasons a will can be invalidated include:
+Six primary reasons a will can be invalidated include:

-- Errors in the will’s execution according to the Wills, Estates and Succession Act, due to executor error or impropriety.
+• Errors in the will’s execution according to the Wills, Estates and Succession Act due to executor error or impropriety.
+Generally, this means that a will wasn’t put into writing, properly signed, or legally witnessed.

-- Undue influence, usually by a caretaker or someone close to the deceased who coerced this individual into altering their will.
+• Undue influence, usually by a caretaker or someone close to the deceased who coerced the individual into altering their will to include or change provisions that are not aligned with the will-maker’s true intentions.

-- Absence of testamentary capacity, meaning that the deceased was not of sound mind while authoring their will.
-They lacked the capacity to understand the importance of their will, the nature of their assets, or their moral duty to their dependents.
+• Absence of testamentary capacity, meaning that the deceased was not of sound mind while authoring their will.
+They could not understand the importance of their will, the nature of their assets, or their moral duty to their dependents.

-- There’s been a conflict of interest that endangers estate property.
+• Conflict of interest that endangers estate property

-- They delay the will from entering probate without reasonable grounds for doing so.
+• Delaying probate without reasonable grounds for doing so